This post may include affiliate links. Thank you for your support.

 - 2 TBS Tomato Paste

-- 2-7 Chipotle Peppers in Adobo Sauce (plus 1 TBS sauce) – peppers roughly chopped; keep peppers and sauce separate (SEE NOTES)
+- 2-7 whole Chipotle Peppers in Adobo Sauce (plus 1 TBS sauce) – peppers roughly chopped; keep peppers and sauce separate (SEE NOTES)

 - 1/3 Cup Fresh Lime Juice (about 2 large limes)